Jfortin1/RAVEL/README.md

 ### 2. Preprocessing images

-##### Introduction
+##### Prelude

-Loading the necessary packages:

-Note that the `fslr` package requires FSL to be installed on your machine; see the [FSL website](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/).
-Here is an example how to perform segmentation on the JHU-MNI-ss template, after skull removal, that is included in the `RAVELData` package.
-First, let's make sure we have `fslr` correctly installed:
+To preprocess the images, we use the packages `fslr` and `ANTsR`.
+The package `fslr` is available on CRAN, and requires FSL to be installed on your machine; see the [FSL website](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/).
+To install `ANTsR`, please visit the [package GitHub page](https://github.com/stnava/ANTsR).
+The JHU-MNI-ss atlas is included in the package `RAVELData`, together with 4 MPRage T1-w scans.
+The package is available on GitHub at [https://github.com/Jfortin1/RAVELData](https://github.com/Jfortin1/RAVELData).
+Once the packages are properly installed, we need to load them into R:

 ```{r}
 library(fslr)